Convert Callouts Interactively

 convert-callouts-interactive modules/

-files and present each code block with callouts for your decision.
+The tool will scan all .adoc files and present each code block with callouts for your decision.

 Preview Mode (Dry Run)